 If you are feeling more adventurous take a trip up to Nickel Plate Nordic Centre and go snowshoeing on the mountain trails (shuttle bus services are available).
 Or visit Apex Mountain Resort for downhill skiing, night skiing, tubing, a skate around their 1km skating loop through the forest, or a game of hockey on their outdoor rink.

 Warm up to Winter

 The last thing that you’ll want to do in Penticton is hibernate.
 With so much to do, you’ll find yourself falling in love with winter again.

-Enjoy an evening at the theatre courtesy of the the Many Hats Theatre Company, a night of live music at The Dream Cafe, or try your luck at Lake City Casino or get your dab on with a game of bingo at Playtime Gaming Penticton.
+Enjoy an evening at the theatre courtesy of the the Many Hats Theatre Company, a night of live music at The Dream Cafe, or try your luck at Cascades Casino.
 Take in a hockey game or sit down to a delicious meal followed by a movie at the Landmark Cinema.

 You may also be surprised to learn that several wineries remain open throughout the winter months for tours and tastings.
 Drop in and learn about the art of Icewine making.

 Where to Stay

 Penticton & Wine Country offers a wealth of accommodation options to suit any budget for snowbirds and extended winter stays, click here to find out more.